10 ways to de-escalate political discussions with friends and family who disagree with you - Local News 8

 Go a step further and acknowledge the other position, Silander suggests.

 “Trying to understand someone else’s position, or trying to see the world through their eyes is what we call in developmental psychology, ‘theory of mind.’
-It’s something we learn to do as older infants or toddlers, understanding that other people can see things differently,” Silander said.
+It’s something we learn to do between four and five years of age — understanding that other people can see things differently,” Silander said.

 Using “I” statements instead of “you” statements is another important way to facilitate dialogue, Wright said.